Frontier Wire (Libya): Siege of Giarabub

 The Siege of Giarabub (now Jaghbub) in Libya, took place between the WDF and the Italian garrison.
 In the aftermath of Operazione E, the Italian invasion of Egypt by the 10th Army (10ª Armata) from 9 to 16 September 1940, Operation Compass (9–16 December) by the WDF, the Battle of Sidi Barrani and the pursuit of the 10th Army into Cyrenaica (16 December 1940 – 9 February 1941), the fortified Italian position at the Al Jaghbub Oasis was besieged by part of the 6th Australian Division from December 1940 to 21 March 1941.

 The 6th Australian Divisional Cavalry Regiment (6th ADCR) began the siege in December 1940 and isolated the oasis, leaving the garrison dependent on the Regia Aeronautica (Italian Royal Air Force) for supplies.
 Air transport proved insufficient and hunger prompted many of the locally recruited troops to desert.
 After being reinforced by the 2/9th Australian Battalion and a battery of the 4th RHA, the Australians attacked and captured Giarabub from 17 to 21 March 1941.
 The Australians left behind a salvage party and withdrew from the oasis the next day, just before the Italo-German counter-offensive, Operation Sonnenblume, (24 March – 9 April) which recaptured Cyrenaica.

 Post war

 After the Allied conquest in 1943, Tripolitania and Cyrenaica were ruled under the British Military Administration of Libya until independence in 1951, as a kingdom under Muhammad Idris bin Muhammad al-Mahdi as-Senussi (King Idris of Libya) and the frontier wire disappeared into obscurity.

 Orders of battle

-Frontier wire fort garrisons, June 1940
+Frontier wire garrisons, June 1940

 Details taken from Christie (1999) unless specified.